2020/21 Part-time Postgraduate course

 A great deal more information on the job, opportunities and salaries of such skilled individuals can be found at www.icsa.org.uk

-Accredited by the Institute of Chartered Secretaries and Administrators (ICSA) for the purpose of exemptions from some professional examinations.
+Accredited by The Chartered Governance Institute (CG) for the purpose of exemptions from some professional examinations.

 In this section